mipops/dvrescue/docs/_sections/capture.md

 14.)
 You can click on the “Analysis” tab to perform quality control on the files.
 All of the files captured during your current session will be populated in the list in the Analysis tab.
 Please see the <a href="https://mipops.github.io/dvrescue/sections/analysis.html" target="_blank">dvanalysis documentation</a> for instructions and tips for reviewing DV files.

-Troubleshooting: If you are experiencing any issues capturing in the DVRescue GUI, please see our <a href="https://mipops.github.io/dvrescue/sections/troubleshooting.htm" target="_blank">Troubleshooting documentation</a>.
+Troubleshooting: If you are experiencing any issues capturing in the DVRescue GUI, please see our <a href="https://mipops.github.io/dvrescue/sections/troubleshooting.htm" target="_blank">troubleshooting documentation</a>.

 </details>